FOSSEE/sees/ult/Section_5.rst

     second.txt
     third.txt

-*Thats why gzip is designed as a complement to tar, not as a replacement.*
+*That's why gzip is designed as a complement to tar, not as a replacement.*

 gzip command comes with a option *`-l`* to view the compressed file contents: ::